What is neuroacanthocytosis?

-There are currently no treatments to prevent or slow the progression of neuroacanthocytosis and treatment is symptomatic and supportive.
-Medications that block dopamine, such as some of the antipsychotics, may decrease the involuntary movements.
+There are currently no treatments to prevent or slow the progression of neuroacanthocytosis.
+Treatment is symptomatic and supportive.
+Medications may be prescribed to decrease the involuntary movements.
 Botulinum toxin injections usually improve symptoms of dystonia.
-A feeding tube may be needed for individuals with feeding difficulties to maintain proper nutrition.
+A feeding tube may be needed for individuals with feeding difficulties.
 Seizures may be treated with a variety of anticonvulsants, and antidepressants may also be appropriate for some individuals.
 Speech, occupational, and physical therapy may also be beneficial.

 Neuroacanthocytosis is a progressive disease, and in some cases may be complicated by poor nutritional status, cardiac abnormalities, and pneumonia.

 How can I or my loved one help improve care for people with neuroacanthocytosis?